kolypto/py-mongosql/README.md

     The maximum number of items that can be loaded with this query.
     The user can never go any higher than that, and this value is forced onto every query.

+* `legacy_fields`: (for: everything)
+    The list of fields (columns, relationships) that used to exist, but do not anymore.
+    These fields will be quietly ignored by all handlers.

+    This is implemented for introducing breaking changes into the code when developers might still refer to the old column which is simply not there anymore.

 * `aggregate_enabled`: Enable/disable the `aggregate` handler

 * `count_enabled`: Enable/disable the `count` handler